jgretz/WatchMe/README.md

 Watch This
 =====================

 For centuries, people have interacted with technology on their wrist - information, although limited, was available at a glance.
 Recently the smart phone has driven the technology back to our pockets - exposing endless information, but requiring a greater commitment by the user.
-Reducing the load upon the user is a driving force behind the burgeoning wearables market.
+Reducing the load placed upon the user is a driving force behind the burgeoning wearables market.
 Recognizing this movement, Apple has entered the fray by releasing the Apple Watch.

 More than just another "watch", Apple has introduced a new paradigm through which developers can create interactions with users.
 We can now tickle the skin of the user, respond to the intensity of a touch, react to a change in biometrics, or simply slip into the user's day through subtle notifications.
 The Apple Watch opens a door to a new universe of possibilities for apps to change the way users interact with the world around them.